Shopify DSGVO - Das sollten Sie beim Erstellen der Datenschutzerklärung für Ihren Shopify Shop beachten

 Among other reasons, you are obliged to delete the data for the following reasons:

-• The data subject has withdrawn his/her consent (Art.
+The consent of the data subject has been withdrawn (Art.
 17 b, c)

 Right to data portability - Article 20 GDPR